stef-k/spec/README.md

 * **Status**: `todo | doing | done | blocked`.
 * **Deps**: only reference tasks that exist in `index.yml`.
 * **Acceptance + Verification**: every task must include measurable checks and exact commands or calls to prove success.

 ---

+## Real World Example

+In the `example` dir (assuming that is the directory holding documentation design documents), there is a design document named `Groups.md`.
+We run `spec.py init` in it and then `spec.py add Groups.ms` then instructed the agent with `execute as per spec/START.md` to produce task files that are manageable implementation tasks T-XXX.
+Finally we call instruct the agent to `execute as per spec/EXECUTE.md` in order to start implementing each task.
+The entire feature is implemented in it's own git branch as per instructions (`policies.md`).

+---